 From the moment you stop smoking, your body starts its recovery process.
-During this time, especially in the first month, you may find that you experience some nicotine withdrawal and recovery symptoms like:
+You may find that you have some nicotine withdrawal and recovery symptoms, especially in the first month.
+For example, you may have symptoms like:

 Your craving for nicotine will improve after the first 2 to 3 weeks as your body adjusts to being smoke-free.
 You may get a chesty cough, but this is positive – it means your body is getting rid of the debris in your lungs.